Understanding Policy Priorities for the 21st Century

 Networking, knowledge transfer and policy advice

 Our dissemination strategy comprises policy clinics, aimed at the policy-making community, as well as international workshops and research conferences, aimed at the academic community.
 These high-level research events include the “ESF-IfW Conferences on The Global Health Economy.”
-We also present our findings at important third-party events, such as the biannual World Congress on Health Economics of the International Health Economics Association, the World AIDS Conference of the International AIDS Society and the Tokyo Fiscal Forum of the International Monetary Fund.
+We also present our findings at important third-party events, such as the biannual World Congress on Health Economics of the International Health Economics Association, the World AIDS Conference of the International AIDS Society, the Tokyo Fiscal Forum of the International Monetary Fund and the T20 Summits, a high-level conference series of the research and policy advice network of the G20 countries, Think20.

 Our conference series on the global health economy included the DFG-funded international research conference on “NEW TECHNOLOGY AND NATIONAL HEALTH SYSTEMS” in 2005, accompanied by the first European Doctoral Workshop on “Health Economics, Social Medicine and Health Policy,” as well as several much larger ESF-IfW Research Conferences that were organized in a Partnership between the European Science Foundation (ESF), the Kiel Institute for the World Economy, and Schleswig-Holstein’s DFG-funded biomedical research cluster of excellence „Inflammation at Interfaces".
 See